 Increasingly, the international community is recognising the vital role of nature and biodiversity in tackling the climate challenge.
 At 2021’s COP26 more than 100 world leaders, together representing around 85% of the world’s forests, pledged to end deforestation.
 A year later, delegates at the COP15 UN Biodiversity Conference reached a landmark agreement to protect 30% of all land and ocean environments by 2030.

-This growing international focus on preserving and restoring natural landscapes is creating new alternative asset classes based on nature itself.
+This growing international focus on preserving and restoring natural landscapes is creating the potential for new alternative asset classes based on nature itself.

-Real-world nature-based assets will command an investment premium.
+We believe that real-world nature-based assets could soon command an investment premium.
 In Ghana, for example, since 2019, a government-led programme has helped farmers to plant shade trees across underperforming cocoa plantations, turning monocultures into agroforests and pushing back the tide of deforestation.
 The result has been a spectacular crop yield increase of 50%, as soils have been renourished and the shady conditions favoured by pollinating insects have returned.
 The benefit to the farmers has been threefold.
 In addition to the higher yields, their cocoa now sells at a premium to buyers with zero-deforestation supply chain commitments, and their income is further boosted by payments from the World Bank’s Forest Carbon Partnership Facility – in effect, carbon credits for turning degraded land into net carbon sinks.

 investing in nature.